CHaucke89/pycentauri/README.md

 #### CC2 speed pinning

-Historically the CC2 firmware reset the speed mode back to balanced on every Canvas filament switch, losing your choice. pycentauri works around it by **pinning** the mode you set and re-applying it when a filament switch completes (CC2 only, requires `--enable-control`):
+Historically the CC2 firmware reset the speed mode back to balanced on every Canvas filament switch, losing your choice.
+CentauriPilot works around it by **pinning** the mode you set and re-applying it when a filament switch completes (CC2 only, requires `--enable-control`):

-- The mode you set via pycentauri is *pinned*.
+- The mode you set via CentauriPilot is *pinned*.
 - When a Canvas filament switch finishes, the pinned mode is re-applied once (harmless if the firmware didn't reset it).
 - The pin clears when the print ends.